-All revenue, and related loss (2020:profit) before tax, is derived from the principal trading activity of the Company, which is providing intermediary services for the provision of pet insurance solutions to individuals.
-All revenue derives from the UK and Channel Islands.
-Included within revenue is £612,777 (2020: £487,954) relating to recharges made to the immediate Parent Company for servicing policies and claims.
+All revenue, and related profit (2021:loss) before tax, is derived from the principal trading activities of the Company and derives from the UK and Channel Islands.
+The revenue and profit before taxation relating to the Company's trade as an introducer of customers to businesses offering finance for the purchase of electric vehicles totalled £57,291 in 2022 (2021: £nil).
+All other revenue and profit items related to the Company's insurance broking services and intermediary services for the provision of pet insurance solutions to individuals.
+This includes revenue of £284,501 (2021: £612,777) relating to recharges made to the immediate Parent Company for servicing policies and claims on its behalf.

-4 (Loss) / profit before taxation
+4 Profit / (loss) before taxation